micaminoff/tahtialgovertailu/reports/week_3.md

 I'll still need to implement D\*.
 I've had major trouble with designing my program and realize I should have focussed more on that from the start.
 Now my testing is fairly lackluster.
+Actually nonexistant.
+I'll fix it over the weekend.